Vauxhall Corsa Electric: reliability & safety rating

 |4 stars (2019)||84%||86%||69%|

-Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group in 2017, the maker will be looking to turn its fortunes around over the next few years.
-The Corsa's four-star Euro NCAP crash-test rating is deceptive – remember, the tests have become ever-more stringent in recent years and are tougher to pass than before.
+Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group (now Stellantis) in 2017, it has turned its fortunes around somewhat.
+On the safety front, the Corsa's four-star Euro NCAP crash-test rating (out of a maximum of five) shouldn't be too much cause for concern.
+The tests have become ever-more stringent in recent years and are now much tougher to pass than before.

 That said, while the Vauxhall shares its rating with sister car the Peugeot 208, the latest Renault Clio was awarded the full five stars thanks to a super-impressive 96% score for adult occupant protection.
 Still, the Vauxhall’s safety kit list (detailed below) is long and reliability should be on the up.

 The Vauxhall Corsa missed out on a full five-star Euro NCAP crash-test rating when it was assessed back in 2019.
-However, respective scores of 84% and 86% for adult and child occupant protection shouldn’t be scoffed at – those are impressive numbers – and if it wasn’t for a slightly lower score for driver-assistance systems, there’s a chance Vauxhall might have nabbed that final star.
+However, respective scores of 84% and 86% for adult and child occupant protection shouldn’t be scoffed at and if it wasn’t for a slightly lower score for driver-assistance systems, there’s a chance Vauxhall might have nabbed that final star.

 In This Review

-- 5Interior & comfortThe electric Corsa’s dashboard is a little drab, while scratchy plastics on the doors are not befitting of this car’s price tag
+- 5Interior, dashboard & comfortThe electric Corsa's dashboard is a little drab, while the scratchy plastics on the doors aren't befitting of its price tag

-- 6Practicality & boot spaceThe Corsa-e’s boot is a good size, but it misses out on the petrol car’s underfloor storage, which leaves nowhere to put the charging cables
+- 6Boot space, seating & practicalityThe Corsa Electric's boot is a good size, but it misses out on the petrol car's underfloor storage, which leaves nowhere to put the charging cables

-- 7Reliability & safety - currently readingDon’t be put off by the Corsa-e’s four-star Euro NCAP crash-test rating; the car comes loaded with safety kit
+- 7Reliability & safety rating - currently readingDon't be put off by its four-star Euro NCAP crash-test rating; the Corsa Electric comes loaded with safety kit